 Microsoft Corporation’s organizational culture ensures workforce resilience and capability to address business needs in the dynamic market for computer hardware and software products.
 A company’s corporate culture refers to the values, traditions and behavioral expectations among employees.
 Microsoft uses its organizational culture to facilitate innovation and customer satisfaction.
 As one of the leading firms in the IBM PC-compatible operating system market, the company must maintain cultural characteristics that suitably promote innovation and high quality output.
-Microsoft’s long-term success partly depends on its organizational culture and the corresponding competence of the company’s human resources.
+Microsoft’s long-term success partly depends on this organizational culture and the corresponding competence of the company’s human resources.

 Microsoft Corporation benefits from its organizational culture, which facilitates human resource competence.
 This organizational culture is essential to Microsoft’s success in the computer hardware and software market.

 Companies have distinct cultural characteristics based on the nature of their businesses, industry situation, labor market conditions, and internal business processes.
 Microsoft Corporation’s organizational culture has the following main characteristics:

 Accountability.
 Microsoft describes its corporate culture as a culture of accountability.
 This cultural feature ensures that every employee understands that his actions have consequences in the company’s context.
 To ensure accountability, this characteristic of Microsoft’s organizational culture is applied in the form of all-employee surveys and reward and recognition programs.
 For example, an employee is evaluated for accountability based on Customer Partner Experience (CPE) criteria and related feedback.
 Such institutionalized accountability contributes to the ability of the organizational culture to motivate workers to adhere to Microsoft’s rules and objectives for its computer hardware and software business.